Distributed Machine Learning in D2D-Enabled Heterogeneous Networks: Architectures, Performance, and Open Challenges: Performance and Advantages

-\textbf{Connections and differences:} Although HSFL and HFSL are both concrete implementations of the combination of FL and SL architectures, they have connections and differences.
-First, the core architecture of HSFL is FL, namely, all the clients should train a complete ML model, while only have to transmit partial (or complete) model parameters.
-Model splitting based on the number of model parameters can be considered as a special case of SL.
-Differently, the core architecture of HFSL is SL, that is, each client only trains a certain part of the model, while the federated architecture aims to realize parallel training and multi-layer model aggregation.
-Therefore, HFSL and HFSL essentially represent two different architectures, but can both be implemented in heterogeneous networks.
-Generally, HSFL and HFSL are interrelated and can be organically combined to form a more complex architecture.
+Although both HSFL and HFSL represent concrete implementations combining FL and SL architectures, they exhibit both connections and distinctions.
+Firstly, the fundamental architecture of HSFL is FL, wherein all clients are responsible for training complete ML models and only need to transmit partial (or complete) model parameters.
+In contrast, HFSL's core architecture is SL, where each client exclusively trains a specific segment of the model.
+The federated architecture in HFSL is designed for parallel training and multi-layer model aggregation.
+Consequently, while HSFL and HFSL fundamentally represent two different architectures, they are both applicable in D2D-enabled heterogeneous networks.
+Generally, HSFL and HFSL are interconnected and can be harmoniously combined to create a complex yet effective architectural solution.